Q. Are We Not Men? A: We Are Devo!: Composition

-By May 19, 1977, the group had debuted all of the album's tracks live, and would continue to develop the material throughout the year.
+By May 19, 1977, the group had debuted all of the album's tracks live, and developed the material throughout the year.

 Production

-In 1977, David Bowie and Iggy Pop received a tape of Devo demo songs from the wife of Michael Aylward, guitarist in another Akron, Ohio, band, Tin Huey.
+In 1977, David Bowie and Iggy Pop received a tape of Devo demo songs from the wife of Michael Aylward, guitarist in the band Tin Huey.
 Both Pop and Bowie, as well as Brian Eno and Robert Fripp, expressed interest in producing Devo's first release.
 In October 1977, Patrick Gleeson invited the band to record "Come Back Jonee" and "Shrivel-Up" at his Different Fur studio in San Francisco.
 The following month, Devo returned to New York and were introduced ahead of a show at Max's Kansas City by Bowie, who told the audience that he planned to produce Devo's first album in Tokyo over the winter.

 Eventually, Eno was chosen to produce the album at Conny Plank's studio near Cologne after a series of engagements prevented Bowie from undertaking the recording.
 The band were flown to Germany in February 1978.
 Bowie was busy filming Just a Gigolo at the time, but assisted Eno on weekends.
 Since Devo had not yet been signed to a record label, Eno paid for the flights and studio cost of the band, confident that they would be signed; in return, he asked for a share of any subsequent deals.
 The Different Fur recordings of "Come Back Jonee" and "Shrivel-Up" had been overdubbed upon during these sessions.

-Gerald Casale was not present for the first day of recording, as he had missed the flight.
+Gerald Casale was not present for the first day of recording because he had missed the flight.
 With their bassist missing, the rest of the group spent the day playing with Eno, Bowie, Holger Czukay of Can, and Dieter Moebius of Cluster and Harmonia.

 The recording sessions were a source of frustration for Eno and Devo.
 Eno found the band unwilling to experiment or deviate from the sound of their demo recordings.
 Devo later admitted that "we were overtly resistant to Eno's ideas.
 He made up synth parts and really cool sounds for almost every part of the album, but we used them on three or four songs."
 After conflicts arose between the group and Eno, Bowie was brought in to remix the album.

 Outtakes from the album included "Be Stiff", released as a non-album single that same year; "Social Fools", released as the B-side to "Come Back Jonee"; and "Penetration in the Centrefold", released as the B-side to "The Day My Baby Gave Me a Surprize" from the follow-up album Duty Now for the Future in 1979.